NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 If you choose either of the first 2 options, you’ll skip a number of questions as some of your previous answers will be saved.

-## What’s changed compared to the old journey
+## What’s changed

-We’ve designed the new Record vaccinations journey to make it easier to select the most common answers.
+We’ve designed **Record vaccinations** to make it easier to select the most common answers.

-We’ve dropped a few questions compared to the old **Find a patient** recording journey.
+We’ve dropped a few questions compared to **Find a patient**.
 Because NHS England does not require these details to be recorded in RAVS, we no longer ask for:

 * Assessment date
 * Legal mechanism